SnehaGupta17/Character-Recognition/README.md

 # CHARACTER RECOGNITION PROJECT

 ## Problem Statement:
-Given an image of a hand-drawn Devanagari character, you have to recognize the character and display a ‘text output’ corresponding to that character on the screen.
+### Given an image of a hand-drawn Devanagari character, you have to recognize the character and display a ‘text output’ corresponding to that character on the screen.

 For example, given the following image:
 ![char1](https://github.com/user-attachments/assets/847b699c-1d04-40b1-be5e-b2653b953823)

-You must print to the screen the following text output that corresponds to the given character: क
+<br>You must print to the screen the following text output that corresponds to the given character: क

 Another example, given the following image:
 ![char2](https://github.com/user-attachments/assets/bef3166d-1b14-48fa-a4e1-a7b6b540b65e)

-You must print to the screen the following text output that looks like the given
+<br>You must print to the screen the following text output that looks like the given character: प
-character: प

-Type the following commands in the terminal to run your code: g++ -o recognizer main.cpp recognizer.cpp `pkg-config --cflags --libs opencv4` ./recognizer Devanagari-Dataset/Reference-Images/ Devanagari-Dataset/Testcases/char1.png
+### Type the following commands in the terminal to run your code:
+g++ -o recognizer main.cpp recognizer.cpp `pkg-config --cflags --libs opencv4`
+./recognizer Devanagari-Dataset/Reference-Images/
+Devanagari-Dataset/Testcases/char1.png